Assessment at Westwood

 - Greater Depth (GDS)

-- Working Towards Expected Standard (WTS) (Split into B, A bands to track progress towards expected)
+- Working Towards Expected Standard (WTS)

 - Below National Standard (BLW) (children who are working well below the age-related expectations)

 Below you will find ‘End of Year Expectation’ documents for each of the years.
 These are objectives that the children will be working on for their particular year.

 Children working significantly below age related expectations will continue to receive targeted support to ensure they make good progress.
 This may mean that children are working on earlier years objectives until they are secure.

 Rather than moving onto the next year’s curriculum, these children will work on deepening their knowledge and understanding through application of skills in different contexts.
 See supporting document here.

 All year groups will continue to do termly tests.
 Scores from these tests, together with the on-going formative assessment will allow teachers to track attainment and progress over the term.
 These tests will also inform planning for the following term.